isomerpages/nlb-curiocity/pages/research-resources.md

 ---
-layout: simple-page
-title: Research Resources
+title: 'Research Resources'
 permalink: /research-resources/
-breadcrumb: Research Resources
+breadcrumb: 'Research Resources'

 ---

 The National Library and National Archives of Singapore have over 10,000 maps and more than 1 million photographs.
 Find out how you can view them here.